theodi/member-directory/doc/chargify.md

 products. `Initial/Setup Fee` can be left blank as Chargify starts billing immediately for the recurring payment.

-Everytime you create a product you need to set up a `Public Signup Page` for the product with the `Return url` and `Return parameters` set to these values:
+Everytime you create a product you need to make sure there is a `Public Signup Page` set up for the product with the `Return url` and `Return parameters` set to these values:

 ### Return url